microsoft/Cluster/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+### Unit Testing

+[Pester](https://github.com/pester/Pester/wiki/Pester) tests are required for all changes.
+Due to the nature of this module (creating Azure resources), these tests cost money to run and are therefore only run manually.